-Do not blame your sleep loss on “old age” because then it is not something you can control.
-There is ALWAYS something you can do to improve sleep!
+So please, do not blame your sleep loss on “old age” because then it is not something you can control.
+There is always something you can do to improve sleep!

 6) Cut down on the booze.
 Not only does drinking negatively impact your sleep, it also kills your body’s ability to produce hormones AND makes it very hard to lose weight.

-Every drink you have has a HUGE caloric impact on your body.
-I encourage you to do a little research on this for yourself, but the basic thing you should know is that for ever one calorie of ethanol, your body responds to it as if it were 4-5 calories.
+Every drink you have has a huge caloric impact on your body.
+I encourage you to do a little research on this for yourself, but the basic thing you should know is that for every 1 calorie of ethanol, your body responds to it as if it is 4-5 calories.

 That means that your 100-calorie glass of wine is more like 450 calories in your body!
 This is a rough way to end every day if you are a nightly drinker.

-So why is it so difficult to lose those 10 pounds these days?
+So why is it so hard to lose those 10 pounds these days?
 Because your metabolism and hormones are not what they used to be!

-The good news about this is that you can do something about it!
-You getting older is not the issue, WHAT you do day in and day out IS the issue.
+The good news is that you can do something about this.
+You getting older is not the issue.
+What you do day in and day out is the issue.
 And you can control this.

-Follow the six steps above and I promise you will start looking and feeling a whole lot better.
+So follow the 6 steps above and I promise you will start looking and feeling a whole lot better.

 And if you do not know where to start with strength training, or how to do it without getting “bulky,” I would invite you to come learn about what we do at Mint Condition Fitness in Los Gatos and how one of our personal trainers can help guide you to success.

-It is harder than it used to be, but if you follow the right steps, it doesn’t have to be.
+I know it can feel daunting, but if you follow the right steps, it doesn’t have to be.